 We next state some general results concerning the decomposition of unrooted networks into simpler parts and the number of vertices in a blob.

-\citet{Francis2018} prove a decomposition theorem for treebased unrooted binary networks based on the simple networks $B_{N^u}$ associated with blobs introduced above.
+\citet{Francis2018} prove a decomposition theorem for tree-based unrooted binary networks based on the simple networks $B_{N}$ associated with blobs introduced above.
 This can directly be generalized to non-binary networks and we have the following statement.

-\begin{proposition} Suppose $N^u$ is an unrooted network.
-Then $N^u$ is treebased if and only if $B_{N^u}$ is treebased for every blob $B$ in $N^u$. \end{proposition}
+\begin{proposition} Suppose $N$ is an unrooted network.
+Then $N$ is tree-based if and only if $B_{N}$ is tree-based for every blob $B$ in $N$. \end{proposition}

 Our proof of this proposition is very similar to the proof of Proposition 1 in \citet{Francis2018} and Proposition 2.9 in \citet{Hendriksen2018}.
 However, as we explicitly allow blobs to contain cut vertices, we shortly outline the proof in the Appendix.